Meals in Emergency Shelters

 Emergency shelters that participate in CACFP provide residential and food services to children experiencing homelessness.

-To be eligible, the shelter must be a public or private nonprofit institution or a temporary residential site sponsored by a public or private nonprofit agency.
-The shelter may participate as a facility under an existing CACFP sponsor, or complete an application and sign an agreement directly with the CACFP State Agency.
+To be eligible, the shelter must be a public or private nonprofit institution or a temporary residential site Householded by a public or private nonprofit agency.
+The shelter may participate as a facility under an existing CACFP Household, or complete an application and sign an agreement directly with the CACFP state agency.